alexrobertsonuk/ga4-for-content-designers/docs/navigating-ga4.md

 In Explore, you can:

-- choose your exact combination of metrics
+- choose an exact combination of metrics
 - focus on a specific page or group of pages
 - apply more detailed filters
 - choose how the data is visualised, such as in tables or charts